Lyon-Ynov-Campus/YTrack/subjects/hangman/hangman-web/stylize/README.md

 ### Objectives

-You must follow the same [principles]() as the first subject.
+You must follow the same [principles](https://github.com/Lyon-Ynov-Campus/YTrack/tree/master/subjects/hangman/hangman-web) as the first subject.

-Hangman-stylize consists on making your site :
+Hangman-stylize consists in making your site :

 - more appealing, interactive and intuitive.
 - more user friendly.